lyy54232-bit/lyy54232-bit.github.io/_pages/about.md

 My dream is traveling around the world to see different beautiful scenes and cultures.
 I am also interested in the historical and social development of my home country, [the PRC](https://en.wikipedia.org/wiki/China).
 Additionally, [Avicii](https://en.wikipedia.org/wiki/Avicii) is my beloved DJ: his music always encouraged me to walk out from sadness and troubles.

+My hometown is [Chongqing](https://en.wikipedia.org/wiki/Chongqing), a prosperous city in Southwestern China.
+I am glad that my hometown is becoming well-known around the world as a "cyberpunk city".
+Welcome to Chongqing!

 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)